brucechrist/mazed/README.md

 All password inputs include a small eye button on the right side to toggle visibility.
 Use it if you need to double‑check what you typed.

+## Calendar UI

+The calendar now uses a black background throughout for improved readability.
+Events are positioned in two columns: planned items occupy the left half of a slot while completed entries appear on the right.
+The accompanying styles (`.planned-event`, `.done-event` and `.block-event`) ensure consistent colors and widths for each type.